-Freshservice and Jira Service Management are both credible ITSM platforms.
-Both handle core ITSM practices well.
+Freshservice vs Jira Service Management is one of the most common ITSM platform decisions for ANZ mid-market teams in 2026.
+Both are credible, and both handle the core ITSM practices well.
 But they were built from different starting points.
 They serve different audiences.
 They make different trade-offs.
 Choosing the wrong one is expensive to undo.

 Where Each Platform Comes From